Ellen DeGeneres: Animal rights and veganism

 DeGeneres previously described herself as a vegan and "big animal lover".
 De Rossi is also a vegan.
-DeGeneres co-ordinated a vegan outreach website titled "Going Vegan with Ellen".
+DeGeneres coordinated a vegan outreach website titled "Going Vegan with Ellen".
 She intended to open a vegan tapas bar, Bokado, in Los Angeles, but plans fell through.
-The website for The Ellen DeGeneres Show formerly contained a section called "Going Vegan with Ellen", in which she promoted "Meatless Mondays" and featured vegan recipes.
+In 2012, the website for The Ellen DeGeneres Show contained a section called "Going Vegan with Ellen", in which she promoted "Meatless Mondays" and featured vegan recipes.
 In 2016, DeGeneres stated that she had re-introduced fish into her diet, and confirmed that she had stopped following a vegan lifestyle "in the last year or two for no reason really" in her 2018 stand-up comedy special Relatable.

 DeGeneres has invited Humane Society of the United States CEO Wayne Pacelle to speak on her show several times about the organization's efforts in animal protection legislation.
-In 2009, PETA named her their "Woman of the Year".
-In April 2013, she donated $25,000 to stop Ag-Gag anti-whistleblower legislation in Tennessee, which would prohibit undercover investigators from recording footage of animal abuse on farms.
+In 2009, People for the Ethical Treatment of Animals named her their "Woman of the Year".
+In April 2013, she donated $25,000 to stop anti-whistleblower agricultural gag legislation in Tennessee, which would prohibit undercover investigators from recording footage of animal abuse on farms.
 In 2010, DeGeneres served as campaign ambassador to Farm Sanctuary's Adopt-A-Turkey Project, asking people to start "a new tradition by adopting a turkey instead of eating one" at Thanksgiving.

 Humanitarianism

 In November 2011, Secretary of State Hillary Clinton named DeGeneres a special envoy for Global AIDS Awareness.

-On December 3, 2011, DeGeneres opened the show at the David Lynch Foundation's 3rd annual "Change Begins Within" gala at the Los Angeles County Museum of Art to raise funds to bring Transcendental Meditation to at-risk populations suffering from epidemic levels of chronic stress and stress-related disorders.
-She says: "TM is the only time I have that stillness… it gives me this peaceful feeling, and I love it so much.
+On December 3, 2011, DeGeneres opened the show at the David Lynch Foundation's third annual "Change Begins Within" gala at the Los Angeles County Museum of Art to raise funds to bring Transcendental Meditation (TM) to at-risk populations suffering from epidemic levels of chronic stress and stress-related disorders.
+She says: "TM is the only time I have that stillness... it gives me this peaceful feeling, and I love it so much.
 I can't say enough good things about it.
 All the benefits that you can achieve from sitting still and going within—it really is a beautiful experience.
 David Lynch is such a wonderful man to start this foundation to help people."

 In November 2017, it was announced that President Donald Trump would begin allowing the importation of elephant trophies from Africa.
 In response, DeGeneres created a hashtag campaign in partnership with her brand, ED Ellen DeGeneres, to donate to the David Sheldrick Wildlife Trust.
 She also created a T-shirt with her brand whose proceeds also go to the organization.

 In January 2018, for DeGeneres's 60th birthday, de Rossi gifted her a permanent gorilla home in Rwanda built in her name for the Digit Fund.
-This gift was part of a new arm of the Digit Fund now called the "Ellen DeGeneres Wildlife Fund".
+This gift was part of a new arm of the Digit Fund called the "Ellen DeGeneres Wildlife Fund".